 - 20/20 vision – You want to see where you are going!
 Glare from the bright sun can show up any dirt on your windscreen and make driving very difficult.
 Ensure your windscreen wash is topped up for regular cleaning on the go.
 Also make sure your windscreen wipers are in good condition and replace them if they are worn.

-- Air conditioning – we recently wrote an article about this.
-You may not have used your aircon much during the cooler months so it’s important you ensure it’s running smoothly before you start to use it in the hotter months.
+- Air conditioning – You may not have used your aircon much during the cooler months so it’s important you ensure it’s running smoothly before you start to use it in the hotter months.
 Mould and bacteria can build up and cause all sorts of problems to your car.
 You can read more about the checks here.

 - Engine coolant levels – You want to prevent overheating in the summer.
 According to the AA six million motorists around the UK risk a repair bill of over £1000 simply by not regularly checking their coolant levels.
 It is recommended you check this every week and make sure you get it looked at when you go for your next service.